-Central Health has outstanding capital leases for medical equipment.
-As of September 30, 2020, equipment under capital lease included in capital assets was \$20,781, net of accumulated amortization of \$394,841.
+As of September 30, 2021, Central Health maintained use of medical equipment with no further capital lease obligation, and these assets had a net book value of \$0, net of accumulated amortization of \$415,622.
 Amortization related to the equipment under capital lease has been included within depreciation and amortization of capital assets.